fancy T-cell Tumor environment 3d scientific images

 Our solution: HB-700

-HB-700 is an investigational arenaviral immunotherapy designed to treat KRAS-mutated lung, colorectal, pancreatic and other cancers.
-HB-700 is a replicating 2-vector therapy that targets the most common KRAS mutations: (G12D, G12V, G12R, G12C and G13D) and thereby benefits more patients than single mutation inhibitors.
+HB-700 is an investigational arenaviral immunotherapy designed to treat KRAS-mutated tumors.
+HB-700 is a replicating 2-vector therapy that targets the most common prevalent KRAS mutations: (G12D, G12V, G12R, G12C and G13D) and thereby benefits more patients than single mutation inhibitors.
+HB-700 has a strong preclinical Proof of Concept (“POC”) package with large addressable populations in non-small cell lung cancer (“NSCLC”), colorectal cancer (“CRC”) and pancreatic ductal adenocarcinoma (“PDAC”).